AgapovOne/agapovone.github.io/themes/tania/README.md

   # Default to 5
   maxCategoryToShow: 10

-  # Show your socail information with icon on index bio with `_index.md` content.
+  # Show your social information with icon on index bio with `_index.md` content.
   socialOptions:
     dev-to:
     email: